cfpb/design-system/docs/pages/variables.md

       ```

       The total number of columns used in calculating column widths.
-This value can be overridden in the `grid__column()` mixin.
+This value can be overridden in the `u-grid-column()` mixin.

       ```